-Find out how to pair and charge a DUALSHOCK 4 wireless controller with a PlayStation®4, and how to change your DUALSHOCK 4 wireless controller settings.
+Find out how to pair and charge a DUALSHOCK 4 wireless controller with a PlayStation®4 console, and how to change your DUALSHOCK 4 wireless controller settings.

-Turn on your PS4, connect the controller using a micro USB cable, and then press the PS button on the controller.
+Turn on your PS4 console, connect the controller using a micro USB cable, and then press the PS button on the controller.

 Once the controller light turns on, you can remove the cable and use the controller wirelessly.